THE LOUISIANA MASTER NATURALIST ASSOCIATION INVITES ALL MEMBERS TO OUR

 RegistrationPlease fill out this Google info form in addition to paying as part of the registration process

-https://forms.gle/ARMQCu6e4XwGt8cdA Registration will open on January 10, 2026.
+https://forms.gle/ARMQCu6e4XwGt8cdA Registration will open on January 10th, 2026 and close on Wednesday April 8th.
 The cost is $100, which includes access to the conference, Friday night’s dinner, Saturday night’s dinner at the Caroline Dormon Award Banquet and all the exciting events in our schedule.
-For your convenience you can buy your T-shirts via the Zefi link too!
+For your convenience you can buy your T-shirts via the Zeffy link too!
 After registering, please join our Facebook Group

 |